o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 ## Tutorial: Using Lua Editor for Debugging with O3DE Editor

-This tutorial shows you how to use O3DE Editor to create a sample level in the **SamplesProject** project with a component entity that contains a Lua script component.
-You will learn how to open the script in Lua Editor and perform some sample debugging steps on the script.
+This tutorial shows you how to use O3DE Lua Editor to perform debugging operations on a sample script.

 1. Open the **Lua Editor** from the **Tools** menu.